 1. There are four ingredients in a standard piecrust: flour, fat, liquid, and salt.
 Flour forms the structure and bulk of the crust, fat adds flavor and creates a flaky texture, liquid binds the dough and keeps it pliable, and salt enhances the flavor and helps brown the crust.
+See below for more info about the four basic ingredients.

 2. Always chill the fat (butter, margarine, shortening, or lard) and liquid before you begin.
 This prevents the fat pieces from getting creamed into the flour.